Navigate the article

 Speech recognition has been a part of Windows for years but has historically been an accessibility setting designed to let you talk instead of typing.

-After you enable Voice Access, you will see your voice commands displayed in real-time, similar to Google Assistant on Android.
-Voice Access works directly on your device, so you don’t need an internet connection.
-Furthermore, Voice Access can be activated or disabled using both Voice and Keyboard commands.
+After you enable it, you will see your voice commands displayed in real-time, similar to Google Assistant on Android.
+It works directly on your device, so you don’t need an internet connection.
+Furthermore, it can be activated or disabled using both Voice and Keyboard commands.

-With Voice Access, you can quickly author a message or email (when you love typing with your voice).
-Voice Access can be used to scroll your browser, view your photos, and navigate through.
+With this, you can quickly author a message or email (when you love typing with your voice).
+It can be used to scroll your browser, view your photos, and navigate through.

 Windows 11 Insider build 22518 (Dec 2021) comes with Voice Access, which is a surprisingly advanced utility (compared to speech recognition).
 Although Microsoft has not announced when the feature will be released to stable Windows 11, we know that this might take at least several weeks.
 The feature itself is highly dependent on your environment.
 If you have a noisy environment, the accuracy may be affected.
 If you wish to use other languages, it may take a while for Voice Access to be able to support them.